cloudytuts/website/content/en/tutorials/kubernetes/deploying-java-to-kubernetes.md

   - docker
 date: "2020-06-30"
 description: Learn how to containerize your React applications and deploy them into Kubernetes.
-abstract: |
-    Learn how to containerize your React applications and deploy them into Kubernetes.|
 author: serainville
-contributors:
-    - "Bob Martin"
-    - bgates
-menu:
-  learning:
-    kubernetes:
-      title: Deploying Java to Kubernetes
 ---

 Containerization has seen exponential growth in popular since the advent of Docker.
 However, it wasn't long before people identified the challenges with orchestrating a containerized environment.
 While a number of solutions were developed, Kubernetes became king.